Schwork-Corruption/corruptovania/README.md

 <!-- The Begin and End comments throughout this document are used in order to pull specific sections of the readme into the main GUI window at runtime. -->

-# Randovania
+# Corruptovania

-Welcome to Randovania, a randomizer platform for a multitude of games.
+Welcome to Corruptovania, a fork of Randovania dedicated to randomizing Metroid Prime 3: Corruption.

 New here or looking to install?
-Check [our website](https://randovania.org/).
+Check [the downloads](https://github.com/schwork-corruption/corruptovania/releases/latest).

 <!-- Begin SUPPORTED -->